Back to Feedback: Dynamics and Heterogeneity in Panel Data: Solutions and pitfalls in linear panel data models with constant coefficients

 Another reaction to the issues with the ABond and other GMM estimators based on sequential moment restrictions has been to develop alternative estimation strategies.
 A strategy proposed by several authors is to adopt a likelihood approach based on a Gaussian specification.
 The motivation for this approach is that the likelihood implicitly ``weighs'' the sequential moments implied by the model in a way that would be optimal under the Gaussian parametric assumptions, yet may perform better than GMM even when the parametric assumptions are violated (hence the name ``quasi'' likelihood).

-\citet{hsiao2002maximum} introduce a transformed maximum likelihood approach for equations in first differences. \citet{alvarez2003time} consider and analyze a random-effects estimation approach in levels that additionally requires a normal specification for the distribution of the individual effect $A_i$ given initial conditions, see also \citet{alvarez2004robust}.
+\citet{hsiao2002maximum} introduce a transformed maximum likelihood approach for equations in first differences. \citet{alvarez2003time} consider and analyze a random-effects estimation approach in levels that additionally requires a normal specification for the distribution of the individual effect $A_i$ given initial conditions; see also \citet{alvarez2022robust}.
 This correlated random-effects specification is reminiscent of the \citet{mundlak1978pooling} approach for static panel data models. \citet{moral2013likelihood} and \citet{moral2019dynamic} develop likelihood approaches for general models with sequentially exogenous regressors. \citet{bun2017maximum} study the finite-sample performance of some of these estimators in simulations.

-Consider the autoregressive model in \citet{alvarez2004robust},
+Consider the autoregressive model in \citet{alvarez2003time},

 Suppose that $A_i$, given the initial condition $Y_{i0}$, is drawn from a Gaussian distribution with a mean that is linear in $Y_{i0}$ and a constant variance, and suppose that $U_{it}$ are Gaussian i.i.d. over time with constant variance.
-Maximizing the log-likelihood yields the maximum likelihood estimator $\widehat{\rho}$, which is consistent and asymptotically normal as $N$ tend to infinity under Gaussianity.
-Moreover, $\widehat{\rho}$ remains consistent and asymptotically normal even if the true data generating process does not satisfy Gaussian assumptions, albeit with a different asymptotic variance.
-Moreover, \citet{alvarez2003time} show that, as $N$ and $T$ tend to infinity at the same rate,
+Maximizing the log-likelihood yields the maximum likelihood estimator $\widehat{\rho}$, which is consistent and asymptotically normal as $N$ tends to infinity under Gaussianity.
+Moreover, $\widehat{\rho}$ remains consistent and asymptotically normal even if the true data generating process does not satisfy Gaussian assumptions, albeit with a different asymptotic variance.\footnote{\citet{alvarez2022robust} consider the case where the variance of $U_{it}$ varies over time.} \citet{alvarez2003time} additionally show that, as $N$ and $T$ tend to infinity at the same rate,

-showing that, unlike the ABond estimator, the quasi-maximum likelihood estimator $\widehat{\rho}$ does not suffer from asymptotic bias.
+which implies that, unlike the ABond estimator, the quasi-maximum likelihood estimator $\widehat{\rho}$ does not suffer from asymptotic bias.

 In more general models with sequentially exogenous covariates, \citet{moral2013likelihood} proposes a likelihood approach that relies on a specification of the feedback process, assuming that

 is Gaussian with a mean that depends linearly on $Y_{i}^{t-1},X_{i}^{t-1},A_i$ and a constant variance matrix.
 As in the case of the likelihood specification for the autoregressive model, the resulting quasi-maximum likelihood estimator remains consistent and asymptotically normal even when the Gaussian assumptions are violated.